About MCAS Beaufort

 The Civil Aeronautics Authority established Naval Air Station Beaufort on June 15, 1943.
 The facility was the home base for advanced training of anti-submarine patrols operating along the United States' Southeastern seaboard during World War II.
 Deactivated in 1946, the facility was reactivated as Marine Corps Auxiliary Airfield in 1955 and on March 1, 1960, the facility was redesignated Marine Corps Air Station Beaufort (MCAS Beaufort).
 On September 19, 1975, the airfield was named Merritt Field in honor of Ridge Springs, SC native Major General Lewie G. Merritt.
 The main portion of MCAS Beaufort remains the 3.9 million square yards of runways and taxiways of Merritt Field.
 The airfield has played a key role in national and worldwide training exercises and operations.

-MCAS Beaufort is the home of the Marine Corps’ Atlantic Coast fixed-wing, fighter-attached aircraft assets.
-Marine Aircraft Group 31 (MAG-31) is part of the 2nd Marine Aircraft Wing (MAW) headquartered at MCAS Cherry Point, NC and is currently comprised of six F/A-18 Squadrons, one F-35B training squadron, an aviation logistics squadron and a wing support detachment.
-The Hornet squadrons, also known as "gun squadrons," are VMFA-115, '122, '251, '312, as well as VMFA(AW)-224 and '533.
+Nicknamed “Fightertown East,” MCAS Beaufort is the home of the Marine Corps’ Atlantic Coast fixed-wing, fighter-attached aircraft assets.
+Marine Aircraft Group 31 (MAG-31) is part of the 2nd Marine Aircraft Wing (MAW) headquartered at MCAS Cherry Point, NC and is currently comprised of five F/A-18 Squadrons, one F-35B training squadron, an aviation logistics squadron, and a wing support detachment.
+The Hornet squadrons, also known as "gun squadrons," are VMFA-115, ' '251, '312, as well as VMFA(AW)-224 and '533.
 MCAS Beaufort’s first F-35B Joint Strike Fighters, VMFAT-501, arrived in July 2014 and will eventually consist of 88 fighters representing one quarter of the Marine Corps’ entire new fleet of 340 F-35Bs.
 Marine Aviation Logistics Squadron 31 (MALS-31) provides aviation logistics support, guidance, planning and direction to MAG squadrons.
 Marine Wing Support Detachment 31 (MWSD-31) provides aviation ground support to enable a composite Marine Aircraft Group (MAG) and supporting or attached elements of the Marine Air Control Group (MACG) to conduct expeditionary operations.

 Other major units aboard MCAS Beaufort include Marine Air Control Squadron 2 (MACS-2) Detachment A, Combat Logistics Company 23 (CLC-23) and Headquarters and Headquarters Squadron (H&HS).
 MACS-2 is capable of establishing a fully functioning expeditionary airfield through aerial surveillance.
 CLC-23 is under the command of 2nd Marine Logistics Group headquartered at Camp Lejeune, NC and supports the Air Station with communications, supply, dental and medical personnel.
-H&HS provides service support such as firefighting, military police and Public Affairs support to all units aboard the installation.
+H&HS provides service support such as firefighting, military police and public affairs support to all units aboard the installation.